 SCIENCE!

-Examining native mississippi buggies to illustrate for the MS
+Examining native mississippi bugs to illustrate for the MS

 Entomological museum when I worked as their graphic designer.